 - aware of and understand the systems in place - manage them effectively - know how to escalate concerns when identified.

-Garswood Primary regularly uses school communications with parents and carers to reinforce the importance of children being safe online.
+Schools and colleges should use communications with parents and carers to reinforce the importance of children being safe online.

 Garswood Primary School shares information with parents/carers about: